The Press

 A Note about Subscriptions

-In the case of our more expensive books, the resultant savings can amount to a few hundred dollars – enough to buy another substantial book from us or from another press!
+In the case of our more expensive books, the resultant savings can amount to a few hundred dollars – enough to buy another book from us or from another press!
+If you

-We still maintain this on the honour system, trusting that when someone decides to become a subscriber, they will continue to buy books in the future.
+We still maintain subscriptions on the honour system, trusting that when someone decides to become a subscriber, they will continue to buy books for at least some time in the future.
 Some people subscribe for a few books, and then decide to cease the arrangement, and of course this is fine.
 However, we have had a couple of undesirables over the years who ordered one very expensive book as putative subscribers, and having received it, promptly vanished.
 They are honoured in the pressroom with small wax models stuck full of pins.